The Old Ship Inn

 There are several vennels in Perth, not all towns have them.
 The word is derived from the French “venelle” meaning a narrow lane between buildings.
-Baxters Vennel goes between St John Street and the Watergate, along the side of the former McEwans building (now Beales).
+Baxters Vennel goes between St John Street and the Watergate, along the side of the former McEwans building.
 Walking along St John Street from South Street it is the first opening on the right.

-The plaque explains the name of Baxter as being the old Scots name for bakers.
+The plaque explains that Baxter was the old Scots name for bakers.
 There is evidence that the Baxter Incorporation had property in this area including a “Bakers Hall”.

-The plaque was donated by McEwans of Perth and much of the text describes the origin and development of the store.
+The plaque was donated by McEwans of Perth; much of the text describes the origin and development of the store.

 Fountain Close with Vennels and Guilds of Perth

 Fountain Close is at 17 South Street on its north side.

 Until recently, painted on the whitewashed walls were 14 descriptions of the old vennels of Perth and their relationship to the old Guilds of Perth with emblems of the Guilds.
 The descriptions were painted directly on to the walls.
 It is believed the images were painted by pupils of Kinnoull School under the guidance of Miss Rhoda Fothergill.
 They have now all been whitewashed over.
 These photographs were taken in 2018 and 2019.
 Also shown is part of a Celtic cross painted on the end wall.

 Some of the vennels remain in existence although others are lost.
 Traces of the Meal Vennel remain as the exit of the shopping centre on to the High Street and the loading bank on the South Street.

 The close when in use passed by the 15th century Bishop’s House and on into Baxters Vennel.
 A board on a corner building in St John Street also confirms the existence of the Bishop’s House prior to its demolition in 1821.

 Golf In Perth